MolecularAI/GraphINVENT/README.md

 ### Changing the default settings

 If a job directory is specified, one can use different settings to the defaults by creating an *input.csv* file in that directory with the desired parameters.
-An example *input.csv* file is given in *output/*.
+An example input file is available at [./output/input.csv](./output/input.csv).

-Alternatively, one can modify the default parameters in *parameters/defaults.py*, but this is not recommended.
-Instead, we have provided a submission script, *submit.py*, which can be modified with the desired job parameters and be run as follows:
+Alternatively, one can modify the default parameters in *graphinvent/parameters/defaults.py*, but this is not recommended.
+Instead, we have provided a submission script, [submit.py](./submit.py), which can be modified with the desired job parameters and be run as follows:

 ```
 (GraphINVENT-env)$ python submit.py